“Boredom is a reflection on you, not the world around you.” - Jeff Einstein

 Meanwhile, those who stood the most to gain by selling digital technologies and media to everyone on the planet evangelized the liberating, lifestyle-enhancing and presumed democratizing effects of their products and services, and proclaimed the entire world on-demand and at our fingertips.
 True enough, perhaps, but behind the scenes the real byproducts of so much digital power in the hands of so many huge institutions were…

-- corporatist collusion of private and government interests on a massive scale,
+- the accelerated polarization of wealth and the corporatist collusion of immense private and government interests on a massive scale.

-- the rise of unmanageable complexity and the virtual end of institutional accountability.
+- the rise of a super-surveillance dark state and the end of personal privacy.

 The medium was the message and the true message of digital media was buried far beneath the graphic user interfaces that whisked us like magic from one virtual reality to another.
-The medium was the message and the true message of digital media was far less about the democratization of media as advertised and far more about the consolidation, expansion and unaccountability of institutional power.
+The medium was the message and the true message of digital media was far less about the democratization of media and personal empowerment as advertised and far more about the consolidation and expansion of institutional wealth and power among institutions — corporations and government agencies alike — already far too powerful and far too wealthy.

 3. The introduction of the smartphone.